-Prior to 2020, the Company followed the guidance in ASC 320 Investments-Debt and Equity Securities in determining whether unrealized losses were other than temporary.
-The Company adopted Topic 326 on January 1, 2020, and now considers whether unrealized losses have resulted from a credit loss or other factors.
-The unrealized losses on our available-for-sale securities as of June 30, 2020 and as of December 31, 2019 were caused by fluctuations in market value and interest rates as a result of the economic environment.
-The Company concluded that an allowance for credit losses was unnecessary as of June 30, 2020 and that there were no impairments as of December 31, 2019 considered other-than-temporary because the decline in the market value was attributable to changes in market conditions and not credit quality, and that it is neither management's intention to sell nor is it more likely than not that the Company will be required to sell these investments prior to recovery of their cost basis or recovery of fair value.
-Unrealized gains and losses are included in accumulated other comprehensive loss.
+The Company considers whether unrealized losses have resulted from a credit loss or other factors.
+The unrealized losses on the Company's available-for-sale securities as of March 31, 2021 and December 31, 2020 were caused by fluctuations in market value and interest rates as a result of the economic environment.
+The Company concluded that an allowance for credit losses was unnecessary as of March 31, 2021 and that there were no impairments as of December 31, 2020.
+It is neither management's intention to sell nor is it more likely than not that the Company will be required to sell these investments prior to recovery of their cost basis or recovery of fair value.
+Unrealized gains and losses are included in accumulated other comprehensive income.